nais/doc/persistence/postgres.md

 ### Deleting the database

 The database is not automatically removed when deleting your NAIS application.
 Remove unused databases to avoid incurring unnecessary costs.
+This is done by setting [cascadingDelete](../nais-application/reference.md#spec-gcp-sqlinstances-cascadingdelete) in your `nais.yaml`-specification.

+{% hint style="danger" %}
+When you delete an Cloud SQL instance, you cannot reuse the name of the deleted instance until one week from the deletion date.
+{% endhint %}

 ### Maintenance window